streem/pbandk/README.md

 Pbandk's code generator leverages `protoc`.
 Download the [latest protoc](https://github.com/google/protobuf/releases/latest) and make sure `protoc` is on the `PATH`.
-Then download the [latest released protoc-gen-kotlin self-executing jar file](https://repo1.maven.org/maven2/pro/streem/pbandk/protoc-gen-kotlin-jvm/0.10.0/protoc-gen-kotlin-jvm-0.10.0-jvm8.jar) (if you're using a SNAPSHOT build of pbandk, you might want to instead download the [latest SNAPSHOT version of protoc-gen-kotlin-jvm-\*-jvm8.jar](https://s01.oss.sonatype.org/content/repositories/snapshots/pro/streem/pbandk/protoc-gen-kotlin-jvm/)), rename it to `protoc-gen-kotlin`, make the file executable (`chmod +x protoc-gen-kotlin`), and make sure it is on the `PATH`.
+Then download the [latest released protoc-gen-pbandk self-executing jar file](https://repo1.maven.org/maven2/pro/streem/pbandk/protoc-gen-pbandk-jvm/0.10.0/protoc-gen-pbandk-jvm-0.10.0-jvm8.jar) (if you're using a SNAPSHOT build of pbandk, you might want to instead download the [latest SNAPSHOT version of protoc-gen-pbandk-jvm-\*-jvm8.jar](https://s01.oss.sonatype.org/content/repositories/snapshots/pro/streem/pbandk/protoc-gen-pbandk-jvm/)), rename it to `protoc-gen-pbandk`, make the file executable (`chmod +x protoc-gen-pbandk`), and make sure it is on the `PATH`.
 To generate code from
 `sample.proto` and put the generated code in `src/main/kotlin`, run:

 ```
-protoc --kotlin_out=src/main/kotlin sample.proto
+protoc --pbandk_out=src/main/kotlin sample.proto
 ```

 The file is generated as `sample.kt` in the subdirectories specified by the package.
-Like other `X_out` arguments, comma-separated options can be added to `--kotlin_out` before the colon and out dir path.
+Like other `X_out` arguments, comma-separated options can be added to `--pbandk_out` before the colon and out dir path.
 To explicitly set the Kotlin package to `my.pkg`, use the `kotlin_package` option like so:

 ```
-protoc --kotlin_out=kotlin_package=my.pkg:src/main/kotlin sample.proto
+protoc --pbandk_out=kotlin_package=my.pkg:src/main/kotlin sample.proto
 ```

 To log debug logs during generation, `log=debug` can be set as well.